westerndigitalcorporation/libzbd/README.md

 ## Compilation and installation

+*libzbd* requires the following packages for compilation:

+* autoconf
+* autoconf-archive
+* automake
+* libtool

-*libzbd* requires that the autoconf, automake and libtool development packages be installed on the host used for compilation.
-The GTK3 and GTK3 development packages are necessary to compile the *gzbd* application.
-Installing these packages will automatically enable the compilation of the gzbd and gzbd-viewer graphical interface tools.
+The GTK3 and GTK3 development packages must be installed to automatically enable compiling the *gzbd* and *gzbd-viewer* applications.

 To compile the library and all example applications under the tools directory, execute the following commands.

 ```
-# sh ./autogen.sh
+$ sh ./autogen.sh
-# ./configure
+$ ./configure
-# make
+$ make
 ```

 To install the library and all example applications compiled under the tools directory, execute the following command.

 ```
-# sudo make install
+$ sudo make install
 ```

-The library file is by default installed under /usr/lib (or /usr/lib64).
-The library header files are installed in /usr/include/libzbd.
-The executable files for the example applications are installed under /usr/bin.
-These defaults can be changed using the configure script.
+The library file is by default installed under `/usr/lib` (or `/usr/lib64`).
+The library header file is installed in `/usr/include/libzbd`.
+The executable files for the example applications are installed under `/usr/bin`.

+These default installation pathes can be changed.
 Executing the following command displays the options used to control the installation paths.

 ```
-# ./configure --help
+$ ./configure --help
 ```

 ## Library Overview